RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 Critically, you will not get help from staff about how to use GitHub Desktop, since we (or at least most of us) don't use it. 🤦

-## How do I submit my project solution in my GIT repository?
+## How do I submit my project solution in my GIT repository via tagging?

 You submit by **tagging the _exact_ commit that you want to submit and be marked**, using the exact name given in the assignment specification.
 We will ONLY marked tagged submissions and will ONLY mark the tagged commit.
 Students can have many commits, and branches, even commits after the deadline.
 We will mark ONLY what you submit.